seattlerb/vlad/README.txt

 * Ships with tests that actually pass.
 * Engine is under 500 lines of code.
 * Super uper simple.
-* Does NOT support windows right now.
+* Does NOT support Windows right now.
 Coming soon in 1.1.

 == SYNOPSIS: